Walter Gropius |

 Gropius House Tour

 This is where our visit starts.
 We arrived to the house too early without planning, and it was still closed.
 I could walk in the garden and explore the facades as much as I wanted, enjoying the landscape and looking through the windows at the interior of the empty house.
-Not even the cold winter made me leave or stop taking pictures, although my fingers did not agree.
+Believe me when I say that my fingers were freezing, but not even that kept me from taking pictures.

 The house follows the design guidelines of the Bauhaus: a simple form with flat roof and ribbon windows, open floor plan and massive use of glass and industrial materials.
 However, the house was built with traditional materials of the area to integrate into the environment: white painted wood for the facades, a screened porch protecting the main entrance from the weather, a brick chimney, retaining walls and fieldstone foundation.

 The main entrance door already shows what you will find in the interior: a world of industrial design.
 Gropius used factory-made fixtures and building supplies to reduce costs.
 All the items, such as door handles, the peephole in the entrance or the glass blocks, were available from catalogs and supply houses.

 Gropius was very concerned about the use of the house.
 Not only would it be their home but also his own architecture office.
 Thus, he chose functional materials, such as cork flooring to absorb the noise.
 Gropius did not want to bother his family with clients and students visits.

 Once you are inside the Gropius house, it looks like it is inhabited.
 When the family donated the house, they also left all their belongings.
 As a result, nowadays we can enjoy the wonderful furniture designed by Marcel Breuer, apart from seeing the exquisite taste of Ise, Gropius’ wife, for fashion and art.

 It is a pleasure to walk around the rooms finding out every detail.
 However, I must point out the part of the house for Ati, his daughter.
 I admit that I enjoyed the following story very much.